What Is Your Hormonal vs Biological Age?

 • Topical gels and creams: You’ll apply these daily, and the testosterone will absorb slowly and evenly into the bloodstream.
 This method avoids the peaks and troughs men often experience with injections.

 • Pellets: Your doctor will surgically implant these under your skin where they will release testosterone over several months.
-It’s a low-maintenance option, but it does require minor in-office surgery.
+It’s a low-maintenance option, but it does require a minor in-office procedure.

 Whichever method you opt for, your doctor will use regular blood tests to continuously monitor your treatment and results.